apex/up/Readme.md

 </details>

 <details>
-  <summary>Do I have to manage instances or container counts?</summary>
+  <summary>How does it scale?</summary>
-  <p>Nope!
-Up scales to fit your traffic on-demand, you don't have to do anything beyond deploying your code.</p>
+  <p>Up scales to fit your traffic on-demand, you don't have to do anything beyond deploying your code.
+There's no restriction on the number of concurrent instances, apps, custom domains and so on.</p>
 </details>

 <details>